Damn fine for such a young whiskey.

 First Impression: Corn, warm barley and rye sweet-sour notes with some sweetness, touches of mint/grass, oak char, vanilla, spice

 Taste: A very nice whiskey, especially for one so young.
-Very fresh with corn, rye and barley notes and a good and not overwhelming dose of oak and char giving it vanilla, smoke, tobacco and leather notes
+Very fresh with corn, rye, and barley notes and a good and not overwhelming dose of oak and char giving it vanilla, smoke, tobacco, and leather notes

 Drinks: Makes for an outstanding Manhattan with the bitters and cherry making for a lovely quartet with the right vermouth.
 While some may find the body a bit young and a touch light around the edges, this is how a Manhattan used to be, made with a young spritely whiskey.
-In an Old Fashioned and a Whiskey Sour the nice aromatics blend well with the other ingredients and make for a slightly lighter but charming version of those drinks than you would find in a say 6 year old whiskey, but the freshness of the whiskey, while still having woody notes is a refreshing change.
+In an Old Fashioned and a Whiskey Sour the nice aromatics blend well with the other ingredients and make for a slightly lighter but charming version of those drinks than you would find in a say 6-year-old whiskey, but the freshness of the whiskey, while still having woody notes is a refreshing change.

 Bottle: Quite similar to the other Whiskey packages/products they produce and only differing in minor details ( such as the type of whiskey of course) Well done and distinctive label – unlike most.
 The label for the bourbons is a dark brown, with the Distillers Reserve Whisky being dark green.
 Other spirits have different colors for each type. making them easy to distinguish from each other at a glance.
 Clear glass apothecary type bottle with nicely weighty decanter type bottom and a good grade of glass and a black topped ridged stopper – which is particularly convenient as it affords a good grip for easy opening.
-Composite cork guaranties a good seal and no loss or leakage.
+Composite cork guarantees a good seal and no loss or leakage.
 Sealed with a black neckwear/capsule that has a thankfully contrasting pull ribbon and is easy to remove.